SethWalkeroo/ZoomZoom/README.md

 1. Install the required dependencies from **requirements.txt** within your virtual environment.
 1. You can launch the application from the **zoomzoom.py** file located inside the main directory.
+l.  **Windows users** might have to check "Always allow zoom.us to open links of this type in the associated app" durin the first time zoom launches.